Skip to main content

 1. Here we use the @cloudbase/framework-plugin-mp Mini Program plugin.

-2. In the inputs, we have configured the Mini Program's appid and the private key required for deployment.
-Here we use template variables, which require user input.
-Next, we need to retrieve this information from the application parameters.
+2. In inputs, we configured the Mini Program's appid and the private key required for deployment.
+Here, template variables are filled in, which requires user input.
+Subsequently, we need to obtain these values from the application parameters.

-3. In the inputs configuration, we also specified the deployment mode as preview mode and the preview options.
+3. In the inputs configuration, we also defined the deployment mode as preview mode and specified the preview options.

 4. The Mini Program plugin also supports additional configurations during preview and upload.
-For detailed configuration instructions, please refer to the WeChat Mini Program Plugin Configuration Documentation
+For detailed configuration instructions, refer to the Mini Program Plugin Configuration Documentation

 Configuring Application Parameters and Dependencies

-When deploying the application, it may also be necessary for users to input certain business parameters, such as their own Mini Program APPID and deployment key.
-Next, we need to declare the parameters required by the application.
+When deploying the application, users may also need to input business parameters, such as their Mini Program APPID and deployment key.
+We need to declare the required parameters for the application next.

-First, we add the following JSON configuration to framework.requirement.
+First, we add the following JSON configuration in framework.requirement.

 {